ucl-cssb/CIN_SV/README.md

 ### Visualize output
 The script `visualize_sv.R` provides several visualization functions of the data.

-Please see the following scripts in folder "script" for how to generated the plots in the manuscript.
+Please see the following scripts in folder "script" for how to generate the plots in the manuscript.
 * Fig 1: plot_demo_model.R
 * Fig 2: parse_bfb.R, check_cmplxy.R, parse_pcn.R
 * Fig 3: count_sv.R